suparna-khamaru/applitools_hackathon_submission/README.md

 Note:
-**This test framework uses `Junit` for running the tests**
+**This test framework uses `Junit` for running the tests** Did not integrate with maven

 ### Steps to run tests in each test class:

+#### Set up in ECLIPSE:

+- Import the test project in Eclipse IDE - Used JRE: Java SE 8 [1.8.0_201] & also works fine with Java SE 14

+- Add external JAR files such as `Selenium`, `Junit 5`, `Eyes` into your project (Build path -> Configure Build path -> 'Libraries' tab -> "Add External Jars" button -> Add all jars -> Apply & close)

+	Download the selenium & eyes jars from here: https://jar-download.com/artifact-search/eyes-selenium-java3 Download JUnit5 jars from here: https://github.com/junit-team/junit5/releases/tag/r5.6.2

 First run the v1 test classes using traditional & modern approaches: